WhiteflagProtocol/whiteflag-standard/wf-specification.md

 ##### 5.4.2.5 Composite Areas and Structures

-A composite area is a single area specified by multiple messages.
-A composite structure is a single structure specified by multiple messages.
+A composite area is a single area specified by multiple messages using Object Code `20`-`29`.
+A composite structure is a single or group of related structures, specified by multiple messages using Object Code `30`-`39`.

+For multiple message to be related, the first message must have its Reference Indicator set to `0` (original message), and any following message in the sequence must reference the original message using Reference Indicator `3`.
+The referencing messages must have the same Subject Code as the original message.

 Composite areas and structures may be used, for example, when an area/structure is larger than the `ObjectSize` fields allows, or to create areas/structures with shapes other than the `ObjectType` field allows.

-To report a new composite area or structure, the first message must have its Reference Indicator set to `0` (original message), and any following message in the sequence must reference the original message using Reference Indicator `3`.
-The referencing messages must have the same Subject Code as the original message.
+Specifically, a polygon area or structure may be created by using multiple messages with the Object Code set to `20` and `30`, indicating a collection of points, instead of a shapes.

 For example, a single mine field comprised of three area parts is reported on the network with the following message sequence:

 `D21(0) < D21(3) << D21(3)`

-Composite areas may only be created using messages with Object Code `20`-`29`.
-Composite structures may only be created using messages with Object Code `30`-`39`.

 To reference a composite area or structure as a whole (e.g. to discontinue it using Reference Code `4` or to confirm it using Reference Code `6`),